Cyber Acoustics Expands Best-Selling Speaker Bar Line - New CA-2890PRO Features a Larger Design with Higher Power for USB-C Connections and Updated Clamp for Easy Attachment to Thicker Monitors

 - Conveniently located controls include multi-function button for switching between USB and Bluetooth modes, mic mute, gain switch / power source, volume +/-

-The Cyber Acoustics USB and Bluetooth Speaker Bar CA-2890PRO has an MSRP of $39.99 U.S. and will be available soon on Amazon.com and through most IT and reseller channel partners.
+The Cyber Acoustics USB and Bluetooth Speaker Bar CA-2890PRO has an MSRP of £34.99 and will be available soon on Amazon.co.uk and through most IT and reseller channel partners.

 Cyber Acoustics offers a complete line of PC speakers